- Are there minimum requirements for GRE, TOEFL or IELTS scores?

 Due to the large number of applications, we cannot provide unsuccessful applicants a specific reason why they have not been accepted.

-Required documents should be uploaded at the same time of completing an online application.
+Required documents including official transcripts and degree certificates (if available) should be uploaded while.
 A good suggestion is to gather all your documents in PDF format prior to the application process.

 Go to your application account (if time allows) and upload all missing items.
 Once completed, send a message to the department notifying us of completion.
 List all completed items in the email message.